cagarweyne/React-Tutorial/readme.md

 ```

-Now, in th enext step I'm going to replace the hard coded string 'Messages' with this.props.options.title and the number with this.props.options.number:
+Now, in the next step I'm going to replace the hard coded string 'Messages' with this.props.options.title and the number with this.props.options.number:

 ``` javascript